 Is Travis Rice the best person to be following advise from when it comes to splitboarding.
 The guy is a beast and one of the best snowboarders of all time, but he’s not a splitboarder.
 Maybe when he retires he can go splitboarding.

 For now, helicopters and sleds are the most efficient tool for taking him to his job.
-The same can be said for the rest of the professional snowboarders here in the Jackson, Hole as they really require a solid board for their film parts, the idea of splitboarding to professional snowboarders that need to film a video part each season isn’t really worth the time or effort.
+The same can be said for the rest of the professional snowboarders here in Jackson, Wyoming as they really require a solid board for their film parts, the idea of splitboarding to professional snowboarders that need to film a video part each season isn’t really worth the time or effort.